Wall Street rallies on gradual Fed tightening, improving economy

 Because of that, she said, it was not surprising that utilities led the S&P 500 gains.
 "I'd be surprised to see utilities going on a tear and for months being the outperforming sector," Lamb said.

-Advancing issues outnumbered declining ones on the NYSE by 4.60 to 1, while on the Nasdaq 2,089 issues rose and 751 fell for a 2.78-to-1 ratio favouring advancers.
+Advancing issues outnumbered declining ones on the NYSE by 4.60 to 1, while on the Nasdaq 2,089 issues rose and 751 fell for a 2.78-to-1 ratio favoring advancers.

-The CBOE Volatility index .VIX Wall Street's favourite gauge of trader angst, dropped 3.1 points to 17.9.
+The CBOE Volatility index .VIX Wall Street's favorite gauge of trader angst, dropped 3.1 points to 17.9.

 After the closing bell, FedEx (FDX.N) reported a better-than-expected quarterly net profit as higher margins, cost-cutting and a lower effective tax rate offset weak industrial production and global trade.
 Its stock jumped 5 percent in after-hours trading.